Sergey-1221/nautilus_trader_streamlit/README.md

 The longest drawdown is highlighted on both charts.
 Additional metrics show its duration, the average and total time spent in drawdowns, and the deepest loss in dollars.

+## 📊 Risk analysis

+The **Risk & Seasonality** block aggregates several metrics:

+* **Distribution & VaR** – interactive histogram of returns with adjustable bins.
+A slider lets you change the VaR confidence level (90–99%), and gauges display VaR and CVaR values.
+* **Rolling metrics** – rolling Sharpe ratio, volatility and beta (six‑month window by default) reveal how the risk profile changes over time.
+* **Seasonality** – average return by weekday and a monthly heatmap with return values on hover.
+For intraday data an additional chart shows average return by hour.
+A calendar heatmap visualizes daily returns across the year.
+* **Risk radar** – polar chart comparing volatility, VaR, CVaR and max drawdown for a quick overview of the risk profile.
+* **Additional risk KPIs** – current drawdown duration, average drawdown depth, drawdown count, VaR/CVaR at 5%, Calmar ratio and RoMaD.
+The drawdown chart doubles as an underwater plot highlighting equity dips.

 ---

 ## 📌 Roadmap